Why do most persons go into psychotherapy? Well, there

 honest interactions

-with a psychotherapist, a person can learn to think and act in new, emotionally
+with a psychotherapist, they can learn to think and act in new, emotionally

 honest ways, different from the